IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

 #### First Deployment

-- Review the contents of `Deployment.yaml` and note that it is identifical to the to the deployment from the last section other the the namespace:
+- Review the contents of `Deployment.yaml` and note that it is identical to the to the deployment from the last section except for the namespace.
+This allows us to deploy the same image in a different project.
+Using the same image customized for different environments is an important concept that will be covered further in future labs.

 ```
 apiVersion: apps/v1